“How far can a child go when the people around him are supportive and caring?” – Ms. Mersheil Balela, one of Gen Mark’s advisers.

 Student performance during COVID-19 has been a crucible to make or break.
 The staggering success of double degree major, Gen Mark Tanno, who graduated with the highest honors (summa cum laude) at Georgia Institute of Technology (Georgia Tech) has earned him Southville’s utmost admiration and respect for his ability to triumph in a year of drastic upheaval.
 The school has dedicated many years to develop multiple dimensions of adaptability in its students and alumni to prepare them to face all kinds of challenges in their pursuit of academic and professional success.
 Southville’s Chief Executive Mentor, Dr. Genevieve Ledesma – Tan expressed her admiration for Gen Mark during a virtual tribute.
 She said, “His feat in the global arena makes our mission and vision truly worthwhile.”

 Gen Mark graduated from Southville under the International Baccalaureate Diploma Programme (IBDP) and he has been unstoppable ever since.
 Accepted into nine universities abroad, he officially joined Georgia Tech in Atlanta in 2016 with a double degree in Aerospace Engineering and Computer Science.
 He said, “I specifically considered a school that is engineering-focused.
 Not to mention that it’s one of the Top 5 Engineering Schools in the world.”In 2019, Gen Mark and his team won the top aerospace engineering prize at a design expo in the US.
-Years later, he then shifted to software engineering that earned him an internship spot at Facebook.
+Years later, he then shifted to software engineering that earned him an internship spot at Facebook and Citrix.
 Earlier this month, Gen Mark Tanno graduated Summa Cum Laude.

 His life in college served as his training ground to qualify for the world’s corporate giants where only the brightest can find success.
 At Facebook, Gen Mark was assigned to work on Facebook Watch in aid of creators and businesses in the digital video market.
 A double major’s senior year and prestigious internship in a time of a crisis means Gen Mark has raised the bar for an exceptionally high standard of grit, resilience, and intellectual competence.
 “During this global pandemic, a lot of people relied on social media to learn, communicate, and watch relevant news and updates.
 Facebook has been a vital tool in keeping us informed and connecting us online when quarantine restrictions were implemented.
 That is why I was so proud when Gen was hired as a Software Engineer Intern at Facebook, knowing that my son is contributing to the world and making a difference in his own way,” shared Mrs. Nanette Veloso Tanno, Gen Mark’s mother.